peromaric/solidity_practice/README.md

   }
 });

-Except for that, turnsd out I have to change a couple of other things - compile.js should use different syntax.
+Except for that, turns out I have to change a couple of other things - compile.js should use different syntax.
 Not going to follow the tutorial exactly how it's layed out, I'll just use the latest versions!